ng-Classic/ng-classic/aio/content/guide/template-expression-operators.md

 When you use TypeScript's `--strictNullChecks` flag, you can prevent the type checker from throwing an error with Angular's non-null assertion operator, `!`.

-The Angular non-null assertion operator causes the TypeScript type checker to suspend strict `null` and `undefined` checks for a specific property expression.
+The Angular Classicnon-null assertion operator causes the TypeScript type checker to suspend strict `null` and `undefined` checks for a specific property expression.

 For example, you can assert that `item` properties are also defined.